 - Under the Variation Description field, you’ll see your new fields.
 Simply fill them in as required and click Save Changes or Update.

 Adding complex variations to your WooCommerce store can be just that, complex.
-But by using WooCommerce Product Configurator and WooCommerce Custom Fields, you’ll save yourself time and make your customers’ experience of your store more enjoyable.

 Does your store have complex variations types that aren’t listed here?
 Let us know in the comments below.